Policy Number: I-46

 8. The Title IX Coordinator will advise the respondent and the complainant of their right to appeal any finding or sanction in writing.
 The written notification also shall provide information on the appeals process.
 If the respondent does not contest the finding or recommended sanction(s), the respondent shall sign a statement acknowledging such.
 The signed statement shall be part of the record.

 1. After receiving a request from both parties to resolve the complaint with the informal resolution process, the Title IX Coordinator will appoint a College official to facilitate an effective and appropriate resolution.
+Within three (3) workdays of the appointment, the College official, the complainant or the respondent may identify to the Title IX Coordinator in writing any potential conflict of interest posed by assigning such official to the matter.
+The Title IX Coordinator will consider such statements and will assign a different individual to facilitate if it is determined that a material conflict of interest exists.
 Within five (5) workdays of the appointment, the College official will request a written statement from the parties to be submitted within ten (10) workdays.
 Each party may request that witnesses are interviewed.
 Within ten (10) workdays of receiving the written statements, the College official will hold a meeting(s) with the parties and coordinate informal resolution measures.
 The College official shall document the meeting(s) in writing.
-Each party may have one advisor of his or her choosing during any meeting; however, the advisor may not speak on the party's behalf.
+Each party may have one advisor of his or her choosing during any meeting; however, the advisor may not speak on the party s behalf.

 2. The informal resolution process should be complete within thirty (30) days in most cases, unless good cause exists to extend the timeframe.
 The parties will be notified in writing and given the reason for the delay and an estimated time of completion.
 Any party may request in writing that the informal resolution process be terminated at any time, in which case the formal resolution process will commence.
 In addition, any party can pursue formal resolution if he or she is dissatisfied with the proposed informal resolution.